 Parking at the Museum of Fine Arts, Houston is easy to come by.
 It offers three garages—two underground and one above ground—all of which are within easy walking distance to the museum.
 Check the official website for parking prices.

 How Much Are Tickets to the Museum of Fine Arts, Houston?

 You can purchase regular price tickets on the MFAH website or at the Museum.
 Ticket prices may vary, so check online for the most up-to-date information.

 Is The Museum of Fine Arts, Houston Free?

-if you’re looking to get into the Museum of Fine Arts, Houston, for free, there are a few possibilities for adults: present your Texas ID or visit on a Thursday.
+if you’re looking to get into the Museum of Fine Arts, Houston, for free, there are a few possibilities for adults: visit on a Thursday.
 Kids under 12 are always free.

 Can You Take Pictures at the Museum of Fine Arts, Houston?